kenjennings/Atari-Breakout76/README04Implementation.md

 Rounding to one color clock makes the ball appear taller than wide which is the wrong effect.
 Rounding to two color clocks makes the ball as wide as the vertical borders.
 So, this is where compromise is needed.
 The Ball may be reduced to only one color clock wide and one scan line tall to maintain the visual appearance.

-If the Ball is implemented as a drawn, pixel object, then the entire display must be produced with contiguous lines of graphics, so the ball can be consistently positioned anywhere on the plafield.
+If the Ball is implemented as a drawn, pixel object, then the entire display must be produced with contiguous lines of graphics, so the ball can be consistently positioned anywhere on the playfield.

 If the Ball is implemented as a Player or Missile it may be positioned wherever needed on the screen without a contiguous graphics mode for the entire display.